Riley-horrix/intercom/README.md

 Next is connecting the Raspberry Pi to the rotary dialer.
 The rotary dialler works by disconnecting a cable n times over the course of it turning, with n representing the number dialled.
 To interpret this, you will need to :
 - First connect a digital input pin to one side of the dialler.
 - Connect the other side of the dialler to ground.
-- Pull the pin up (handled in the code)
+- Pull the pin up (handled in code)

 The ringer is more complicated since it takes alternating current at around 60 VAC, 25 Hz.
 (TODO)

 ## Extended Goals
+- Implement complete end-to-end encryption of all data transferred over the network.
 - Implement a website hosted on the server that users can use to manage their network of intercoms, i.e. change numbers, block phones, check status, etc.
-- Implement complete end-to-end encryption of all data transferred over the network.